-Prior to the closing of this offering, we will adopt a written code of ethics that applies to all of our directors, officers and employees in accordance with the rules of the NASDAQ Stock Market and the SEC.
-We will file a copy of our code of ethics as an exhibit to the registration statement of which this prospectus is a part.
+We have adopted a written code of ethics that applies to all of our directors, officers and employees in accordance with the rules of the NASDAQ Stock Market and the SEC.
+We have filed a copy of our code of ethics as an exhibit to the registration statement of which this prospectus is a part.
 You will be able to review these documents by accessing our public filings at the SEC's web site at www.sec.gov.
 In addition, a copy of the code of ethics will be provided without charge upon request from us.
 We intend to disclose any amendments to or waivers of certain provisions of our code of ethics in a Current Report on Form 8-K.